STUART CHEN-HAYES (he/him/his), Ph.D., NCC

-I am Professor and Program Coordinator for the Counselor Education/School Counseling M.S.Ed. program in the Counseling, Leadership, Literacy, and Special Education Department (CLLSE) at Lehman College of the City University of New York www.lehman.edu....., the first public NYC CE program accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) and the Council for Accreditation of Educator Programs (CAEP).
+I am Department Chair (interim) for the Counseling, Leadership, Literacy, and Special Education Department (CLLSE) at Lehman College of the City University of New York.
+I am Professor and Program Coordinator for the Counselor Education: School Counseling M.S.Ed. program, the first public NYC CE program accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) www.lehman.edu...

 CONTACT INFO. & OFFICE HOURS

-My best contact is email during the pandemic (and after): email@example.com.
-My virtual office hours are WE 3-5 in the fall and spring semesters via teleconference, Email, Google, or Zoom.
-I am not on contract over the summer from June through August except for one week I teach hybrid EDG 731 Sexuality Counseling in mid-July.
-In the fall, I teach hybrid EDG 700 Professional Identity in Counseling (WE 5-6:40pm and 7-8:40pm online due to COVID19).
-In the spring, I teach hybrid EDG 709 Advocacy, Leadership, Consultation, and Change in Schools (WE 5-6:40pm and 7-8:40pm and online if needed due to COVID).
+My best contact is email: firstname.lastname@example.org.
+My office hours are WE 11-1 in the fall and spring semesters (Vritual in Spring 2022).
+I have limited chair's hours in July and August.
+I teach hybrid EDG 731 Sexuality Counseling in June and mid-July.
+In the spring, I teach one section of hybrid EDG 709 Advocacy, Leadership, Consultation, and Change in Schools (MO 5-6:40pm).
 My campus mailbox is Carman Hall B-20, the CLLSE Department office.
-The CLLSE Department Secretary is Ms. Carmen Garcia firstname.lastname@example.org.
+The CLLSE Department Secretary is Ms. Carmen Garcia email@example.com.

-COUNSELOR EDUCATION/SCHOOL COUNSELING M.S.Ed.
-OPEN HOUSES and FUTURE MENTAL HEALTH COUNSELING M.S.ED. & Bridge programs.
+COUNSELOR EDUCATION: SCHOOL COUNSELING M.S.Ed.
+OPEN HOUSES and FUTURE MENTAL HEALTH COUNSELING M.S.ED. & CMHC Advanced Certificate programs.

-I host ONLINE Counselor Education/School Counseling M.S.Ed. open houses the first Tuesday of October, November, & December of 2020 and February, 2021, from 6-8 pm.
-The CE/SC application deadline (with all materials received in graduate admission) is March 15 for the fall semester and we only admit once a year.
-We offer a 12-credit Bilingual School Counseling advanced certificate exclusively for our candidates and CE/SC alumni.
-We await NYS approval to offer a 15-credit Mental Health Counseling bridge program and a stand-alone Mental Health Counseling program as early as Fall 2021 with Spring admission process if approved by New York State.
+I host ONLINE Counselor Education/School Counseling M.S.Ed. open houses the first Tuesday of February, October, November, & December of 2022-23 from 5-7 pm.
+The CE:SC application deadline (with all materials received in graduate admission) is March 15 for the fall semester and we only admit once a year.
+We offer a 12-credit Bilingual School Counseling advanced certificate exclusively for our candidates and CE:SC alumni.
+We await NYS approval to offer a 15-credit Mental Health Counseling bridge program and a stand-alone Mental Health Counseling program.
 Candidates meeting our requirements with completed applications may be invited for group interviews on a Saturday in late April and decisions are announced in the ApplyYourself portal May 1.
-We have had 15-20+ person wait lists in recent years as admission is competitive.
-Successful candidates exceed admission requirements including AT LEAST a 3.0 GPA, strong writing skills, excellent letters of recommendation, and a successful group interview demonstrating exemplary verbal and interpersonal skills to become a professional school (and/or, in the near future, mental health) counselor.
+We have had 20+ person wait lists in recent years as admission is competitive.
+Successful candidates exceed admission requirements including AT LEAST a 3.0 GPA, strong writing skills, excellent letters of recommendation, and a successful group interview demonstrating exemplary verbal and interpersonal skills to become a certified school (and/or, in the near future, licensed clinical mental health) counselor.

 EDUCATION & CREDENTIALS